microsoft/moaw/workshops/serverless-overview/workshop.md

 <div class="info" data-title="Notes">

-> Azure Functions in `consumption` (Serverless) mode will need an associated Storage Account in which store the compiled version of the Function App.
-This storage account will be created automatically if you don't specify one during the creation of the Function App.
-If you want to use an existing storage account, make sure to use the same region for both the Function App and the Storage Account.
+> Azure Functions in `consumption` (Serverless) mode will need an associated Storage Account in which store the Function App package.
+A default one will be created if not specified, but if you want to use an existing storage account to, make sure to use the same region for both the Function App and the Storage Account.

 </div>